 SEO: Your Competition Is Doing It

 Now, there are a lot of great reasons to include search engine optimization (SEO) in with your B2B website strategy: increased visibility, a better user experience, improved traffic, and targeting the right market.
-Another great reason to implement SEO is because it is essential for remaining competitive in most industries.
+Another great reason to implement SEO is that it is essential for remaining competitive in most industries.
 Many of your competitors have implemented SEO on their websites, so it’s essential that you are also optimizing your firm’s website.
 You don’t want to ignore SEO just to watch all the traffic from your target market go to your competitor.

 A recent survey found that 62% of B2B marketers have optimized their brand’s blog for mobile in order to improve SEO.
 (SocialMediaExaminer, 2016)